ARM-software/perf-libs-tools/README.txt

 ---Overall library usage---

-./process-components.py <input files>
-     This produces summary information about all library calls made
+     This produces high-level summary information about all library calls made

+./process_summary.py <input files>
+     This produces a information about all library calls made.
+A high-level summary is returned, folllowed by break-downs of all the calls to each library component (BLAS, LAPACK, FFT).

+     For FFTW calls this data also matches planning and execution stages enabling detailed profliing of fftw_execute() calls with only a pointer.

+     An additional file generated is the BLAS summary data, previously produced by "./process-blas.sh", and to be fed into "./blas_usage.py", see below.

+    Input: One or more /tmp/armplsummary_<pid>.apl files.
+    Output: <text> and /tmp/armpl.blas

 ---DGEMM calls---